 We all wish there was a great manual for perfect parenting.
 How do we equip ourselves to support the incredible burst of development that happens in the first three years of life?

 Some of the developmental work of the child can be incredibly frustrating and maddening for parents who do not understand the task of the child.
-When a parent understands the cycles of development everything is so much easier.
+When a parent understands the child’s cycles of development, everything is so much easier.
 Let us help you understand these critical cycles of development so you can experience your child’s miraculous growth with awareness and joy.

 6 Week Course Outline

-Unit 1: Introduction and How to Work in Your online course
+Unit 1: Introduction to Your Online Course

 I observed little children; I sensed their needs; I tried to fulfill them; they call that the Montessori Method. – Maria Montessori